 Protestant Greek scholar F. H. A. Scrivener writes, “It is no less true to fact than paradoxical in sound, that the worst corruptions to which the New Testament has ever been subjected originated within a hundred years after it was composed; and that Irenaeus and the African Fathers, and the whole Western, with a portion of the Syrian Church, used manuscripts far inferior to those employed by Stunica, Erasmus or Stephens thirteen centuries later when moulding the Textus Receptus” (TBS booklet quoting Scrivener, p 8; emphases mine).

 Alford, another Protestant, (2016 Kindle edition), says: “The Trinitarian Bible Society of London attributes the blotting out of the verse to Adamantius Origen.
 The Society points out that Origen had a tremendous influence over the ‘transmission of the Greek text’ in the period in which most ancient copies were written.
 Origen revised the Greek texts in Egypt and Palestine”.

-And fundamentalist Protestant David Daniels writes: “So why then is 1 John 5:7 in the King James Bible, but not in many of the existing Greek manuscripts?
+And Bible researcher and linguist David Daniels writes: “So why then is 1 John 5:7 in the King James Bible, but not in many of the existing Greek manuscripts?
 To understand the answer, we must look at the history of what happened shortly after the Bible was written.